 How Much Deeper Does the LVN Program Go into Anatomy and Physiology Versus the Medical Assistant Program?

-LVN programs cover the body systems in detail, including pathophysiology, which studies disease-related functional changes.
+LVN programs cover the human body systems in detail, including pathophysiology, which studies disease-related functional changes.
 Nurses provide personal care, safety monitoring, and therapeutic exercises in acute care and residential settings, so knowing how disorders affect someone’s ability to eat, move, eliminate, and care for themselves is critical.
-Students take a closer look into physiological processes and how the body heals or adapts to illness, examining the detrimental effects of immobility, from skin ulcers and circulatory impairments to pneumonia.
+Students take a closer look into physiological processes and how the human body heals or adapts to illness, examining the detrimental effects of immobility, from skin ulcers and circulatory impairments to pneumonia.

 Vocational nurses are also more involved in medication administration.
-They routinely give high-risk drugs, such as insulin, so programs delve deeper into how drugs affect the body systems.
+They routinely give high-risk drugs, such as insulin, so programs delve deeper into how drugs affect the human body systems.
 They perform treatments independently, such as inserting urinary catheters, so training emphasizes anatomy in detail wherever it’s required for a nurse’s role.

-Medical assistants receive less specific training in anatomy and physiology, covering the major body systems and their essential functions.
+Medical assistants receive less specific training in anatomy and physiology, covering the human body systems and their essential functions.
 The focus is on how each system relates to a medical assistant’s responsibilities.
 A medical assistant, for example, needs to know what an 18-French catheter is to prepare an instrument tray for a catheterization procedure or to order more inventory.
 But why an 18-French is the best choice and the ongoing care indwelling catheters require is beyond a medical assistant’s scope of practice.

-Medical assistants, however, receive training, but nurses don’t get related to the body systems and billing applications.
-Coding insurance forms and managing referrals, for example, requires general but broader knowledge of how to look up medical codes based on body systems.
+Medical assistants, however, receive training, but nurses don’t get related to the human body systems and billing applications.
+Coding insurance forms and managing referrals, for example, requires general but broader knowledge of how to look up medical codes based on human body systems.

 Final Thoughts

-The 11 body systems are the bedrock of life and the foundation of careers in the healthcare industry.
+The 11 human body systems are the bedrock of life and the foundation of careers in the healthcare industry.
 Technical college programs provide the knowledge required to succeed as a nurse or a medical assistant and to make the most of your chosen role.

 Want to Learn More?